N-Rai/CM-SMS-Test/README.md

 # CM_Test
-A service that will send automated SMS messages to a user
+A service that will send automated SMS messages to a user using CM.com platform